anjalijaiswal/website_edition_1/_posts/2015-11-02-performing-exercism-on-ruby.md

 '0987654321'[0..2] # will result in '098'
 {% endhighlight %}

-**Raindrops:** Assing common values as constant.
+**Raindrops:** Assign common values as constant.
 Avoid unnecessary computing.
 For example you only need to check if 3,5 & 7 are factors.

 **Robot-name:** Shuffle method of Array (Can be applied to a-z but will be futile for 0-999 as it takes lots of memory & computation).
 Use **Default assignment \|\|=**

 That’s it for now.
 Stay tuned for more of my technical musings.
 You can also mention in comments how this blog helped you or if i missed something that should be included.
 Sayonara for now!